Weird-Ghosts/www/content/baby-ghosts/index.md

 social justice principles and practices for the sector since 2012.

-We’re building new ways to equitably value, generate and circulate time and resources.
+We're building new ways to equitably value, generate and circulate time and resources.
 One aspect of this work is collaborating with Weird Ghosts to support Baby Ghosts and investees.
-Guided by our values, we can help identify and reduce your studio’s pain points.
+Guided by our values, we can help identify and reduce your studio's pain points.

 ### Coordinators